garretthanberg/Swift-Projects/README.md

 This repository hosts a collection of iOS apps developed in Swift.
 These projects showcase a range of functionalities, from a rolling dice app to a quiz app to test your knowledge.
 Each app is designed to provide a unique and engaging experience.
 Feel free to explore and use these apps as learning resources or inspiration for your own iOS development projects.

 Rolling Dice App: Get ready to roll the dice!
-The Rolling Dice app is a fun and interactive application that simulates the roll of a six-sided die.
+The Rolling Dice app is a fun and interactive application that simulates the roll of two six-sided die.
 Perfect for games or decision-making, it provides a random outcome with each tap, complete with visual effects to make it feel like you're rolling a real die.

 Egg Timer App: Cooking eggs has never been easier!
 The Egg Timer app allows you to select the desired level of doneness for your eggs, whether it's soft, medium, or hard-boiled.
 Simply set the timer, and the app will alert you when your eggs are perfectly cooked.